psychemedia/storytelling-notes/tom_tit_tot.md

 He'd hardly goon, when there was a knockin* agin the winder.

 She upped and she oped it, and there Stire enough was the little oo'd thing a settin' on the ledge.
 "Where's the flax?" says he.
-Here te be,** says she.
+Here te be," says she.
 And she gonned it to him.

 Well, come the evenin' a knockin' come agtn to the winder.
 She upped an' she o{)ed it, and there were the littlo oo'd thing with five skeins of flax on his arm.